-ORDER RELATING TO ZHONGXING TELECOMMUNICATIONS EQUIPMENT CORPORATION AND ZTE KANGXUN TELECOMMUNICATIONS LTD.
+SUPERSEDING ORDER RELATING TO ZHONGXING TELECOMMUNICATIONS EQUIPMENT CORPORATION AND ZTE KANGXUN TELECOMMUNICATIONS LTD.

-The Bureau of Industry and Security, U.S. Department of Commerce ("BIS"), has notified Zhongxing Telecommunications Equipment Corporation, of Shenzhen, China ("ZTE Corporation") and ZTE Kangxun Telecommunications Ltd. of Hi-New Shenzhen, China ("ZTE Kangxun") (collectively, "ZTE"), of its intention to initiate an administrative proceeding against ZTE pursuant to Section 766.3 of the Export Administration Regulations (the "EAR" or "Regulations"),1 and Section 13(c) of the Export Administration Act of 1979, as amended (the "Act"),2 through the issuance of a
+The Bureau of Industry and Security, U.S. Department of Commerce ("BIS"), previously notified Zhongxing Telecommunications Equipment Corporation, of Shenzhen, China ("ZTE Corporation") and ZTE Kangxun Telecommunications Ltd. of Hi-New Shenzhen, China ("ZTE Kangxun") (collectively, "ZTE"), of its intention to initiate an administrative proceeding against ZTE pursuant to Section 766.3 of the Export Administration Regulations (the "Regulations"), and Section 13(c) of the Export

-The Regulations are currently codified in the Code of Federal Regulations at 15 C.F.R.
-Parts 730-774 (2016).
-The charged violations occurred in 2010-2016.
-The Regulations governing the violations at issue are found in the 2010-2016 versions of the Code of Federal Regulations (15 C.F.R.
+1 The Regulations are currently codified in the Code of Federal Regulations at 15 C.F.R.
+Parts 730-774 (2018).
+The violations described in this Order occurred in 2010-2017.
+The Regulations governing the violations at issue are found in the 2010-2017 versions of the Code of Federal Regulations (15 C.F.R.
 Parts 730-774).
-The 2016 Regulations set forth the procedures that apply to this matter.
+The 2018 Regulations set forth the procedures that apply to this matter.